kamidev/survey_api/README.md

 For Sharing Citiesd, we use the [asdf version manager](https://github.com/asdf-vm/asdf) to manage Erlang and Elixir.
 The current versions are specified in the file `.tool-versions`.

 Check your installation by running the command `iex`.
-The result shoudl be very similar to this
+The result should be very similar to this
 ```shell
 Erlang/OTP 20 [erts-9.1] [source] [64-bit] [smp:4:4] [ds:4:4:10] [async-threads:10] [hipe] [kernel-poll:false]